Islandora-Labs/islandora_solution_pack_oralhistories/README.md

 ## Notes

-**Caution:** This Solution Pack is currently in development stage.
-It only supports transcript files in a format like this one:
+This module supports transcript files in WebVTT and in an XML format like that below:

 ```
 <?xml version="1.0" encoding="UTF-8"?>